-Email is the main method for phishing/hacking.
+Email is the main method for phishing/hacking but also file downloads.

 The usual scenario is as follows:

-Where possible always show file extensions as this will allow you to: a see the type of file, b detect multiple extensions such as filename.zip.exe or filename.jpg.exe.
+Where possible always configure your systems to show file extensions as this will allow you to:

-Block the following file types (many of which are required by the Cyber Essentials Scheme):
+Consider blocking the following file types (many of which are required by the Cyber Essentials Scheme):

-- .com .exe .bin .pif .msi
+- .com .exe .bin .pif .msi, dll

-- .sh .py .js .vbs .scr
+- .sh .py .js .vbs .scr .bas

 - .hta